xXenvy/Zynk/docs/index.md

 ## 🤝 Contributing

 Contributions to Zynk are welcome.
-Learn how to contribute on [Contribution Guidelines](contributing.md).
+Learn how to contribute on [Contributing](contributing.md).

 ## 🛠️ Support